JAGUARAVI/EasyEmbedPages/README.md

     description: "Indert...Very...Very...Long...Text...Here"
 });

-embed.start(); //sends the embed in the secified channel and starts the interactive process
+embed.start(); //sends the embed in the specified channel and starts the interactive process
 ```

 ### Usage with custom fields and other things for each page